 - Former Amoco Site.
-Plans for the former Amoco oil distribution terminal are expected to restore 9.8 acres of habitat and 575 feet of shoreline, and remove 1,700 feet of concrete wall surrounding the property.
+Restoration underway at the former Amoco oil distribution terminal is expected to restore 9.8 acres of habitat and 575 feet of shoreline, and remove 1,700 feet of concrete wall surrounding the property.

 - Heritage Landing.
 Strong storm events during record high Lake Michigan water levels led to damage and erosion at this site in 2017.
 Restoration and repair work improved habitat for fish and wildlife and will help prevent further erosion in the future.

 - Bear Creek.
 This project reconnected more than 36 acres of coastal wetlands, improving water flow and fish passage to Muskegon Lake.
 Work also included removing roughly 120,000 cubic yards of sediment that contained harmful levels of phosphorus.

 - Mill Debris Removal.
 The removal of more than 300,600 metric tons of logging-era sawmill debris from four different sites in Muskegon Lake.
 Restored open water and lake bottom habitats are expected to benefit lake sturgeon and other aquatic life.